reagent-project/historian/README.md

 ## Passive Atoms

-When using `record!` on an atom, you can provide the optional 'passive?' argument.
+When using `record!` on an atom, you can provide the optional `passive?` argument.
 A passive atom will *not* trigger any new save if modified.
 It will only be recorded if any other watched atom is modified."